CATALOG FORMAT

 or "EARTH".
 HELIO actually means: referred to the Solar System

 barycenter.
-Value is the velocity in km/second, in the corresponding
+Value is the velocity in km/second, in the

-reference frame.
+corresponding reference frame.
 Default is zero.
+If no keyword is

-A') the "REDSHIFT" keyword
+C') the "REDSHIFT" keyword

 Redshift Value